thiago-23/Healthy_Bite/README.md

 - Enter a unique and meaningful app name.
 - Next select your region.
 - Click on the Create App button

+### Attach the Postgres database:
+- In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.
+- Copy the DATABASE_URL located in Config Vars in the Settings Tab.

+### Prepare the environment and settings.py file:
+- In your GitPod workspace, create an env.py file in the main directory.
+- Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
+- Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
+- Comment out the default database configuration.
+- Save files and make migrations.
+- Add Cloudinary URL to env.py
+- Add the cloudinary libraries to the list of installed apps.
+- Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
+- Link the file to the templates directory in Heroku.
+- Change the templates directory to TEMPLATES_DIR
+- Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']

+### Create files / directories
+- Create requirements.txt file
+- Create three directories in the main directory; media, storage and templates.
+- Create a file named "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi

 ### Update Heroku Config Vars
 Add the following Config Vars in Heroku: